nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 -       Copy Style (Clipboard) - only available for the QGIS resource Vector Layer Style;

 -       Create WFS Service - only available for the Feature Layer resource;

+-       Create OGC API - Features service - only available for Vector layer

 -       Create WMS service - available only for the Feature layer resource;